Ukraine war will knock 1 to 1.5 points off CEE growth this year, says Capital Economics

 It points out that total goods and services exports to Russia and Ukraine amounted to 3% of GDP in Central Europe before the war.

-Supply chain disruptions will occur as in some industries Russian inputs are significant.
+Supply chain disruptions will occur, as in some industries Russian inputs are significant.
 Some 10% of intermediate inputs used by manufacturers in Poland are from Russia, and the share is 25% in Bulgaria and Lithuania.
 Iron ore imports from Ukraine account for 80% of total iron ore imports in Czechia and Poland.
 Steel producers in Poland have said they expect disruptions to last for two-three months until new supplies are found.

 The automotive sector faces further disruptions.
 The Czech automotive association has said that a third of firms have reported raw materials shortages due to the conflict.
-Meanwhile, surveys of Polish manufacturers show that a record high share of firms in the motor vehicles and fabricated metals sectors reported shortages as limiting production in March.
+Meanwhile, surveys of Polish manufacturers show that a record-high share of firms in the motor vehicles and fabricated metals sectors reported shortages as limiting production in March.

 The second main channel is that higher oil and food prices will have a big impact on inflation.
 With the price of oil at $120 per barrel and likely to remain above $100 this year, headline inflation will stay well above central banks’ targets.
-Capital Economics expects the war to add 2 percentage points to CEE inflation this year.
+Capital Economics anticipates the war adding two percentage points to CEE inflation this year.

-Some foods imports from Russia and Ukraine are significant, including nuts and seeds and vegetable oils.
+Some food imports from Russia and Ukraine are significant, including nuts and seeds and vegetable oils.
 Poland imports more than 50% of sunflower and soyabean oil from Ukraine, so is particularly vulnerable to trade disruptions.
-Processed food inflation in Poland is set to reach 15% y/y this year.
+Processed food inflation in Poland is set to reach 15% year on year this year.

 The dampening effect of higher inflation on households’ real incomes and consumer spending will be reinforced by tighter monetary conditions.
 Central banks have stepped up tightening cycles this month, with the Czech central bank expected to raise rates on Thursday.

-Capital Economics expects interest rates to rise towards 6% in Poland and 8% in Hungary this year.
+Capital Economics forecasts interest rates to rise towards 6% in Poland and 8% in Hungary this year.
 Consumer confidence has already plunged in Poland and Czechia in March – in the former, to its lowest level since at least 2000.

 Oil prices will also put current accounts and exchange rates under pressure.
 If oil falls to $100 per barrel by year-end, the energy import bill in CEE will be $20bn higher this year than in 2021, equivalent to 1.0-1.5% of GDP.
 Oil bills will push current accounts into a larger deficit in Poland and Hungary (5% of GDP), and to even more alarming levels in Romania (8% of GDP), said Capital Economics.
 This will keep exchange rates under pressure.